Lemkus/rogein-generator/README.md

 ### Terms of Use
 By using TrailSpot, you agree to our [Terms of Use](TERMS.md).

-**⚠️ Safety Disclaimer:** TrailSpot is a navigation aid, not a replacement for proper outdoor equipment and safety practices.
+**Safety Disclaimer:** TrailSpot is a navigation aid, not a replacement for proper outdoor equipment and safety practices.
 Always carry physical maps and use common sense. **Use at your own risk!**

 ---

-## 🤝 Contributing
+## Contributing

 Contributions are welcome!
 Please: